-The rich and tasty Easter breakfast in Rome
+Eating in Rome: the rich and tasty Easter breakfast

 Easter is celebrated everywhere in Italy, but every region has different traditions to be respected.
 If you are in Rome on Easter Sunday – the day celebrating Christ Resurrection - you don't have to be shocked if a Roman friend of yours invites you to take part to the rich and tasty Easter breakfast.